-- our growth prospects and strategic position; - expected increases in compensation costs; - tanker market fundamentals, including the balance of supply and demand in the tanker market, spot tanker charter rates, OPEC and non-OPEC oil production; - expected demand in the offshore oil production sector and the demand for vessels; - our expected benefits of the OMI acquisition; - the sufficiency of our working capital for short-term liquidity requirements; - future capital expenditure commitments and the financing requirements for such commitments; - the appropriateness of our liability insurance; - delivery dates of and financing for newbuildings, and the commencement of service of newbuildings under long-term time-charter contacts; - future cash flow from vessel operations; - the adequacy of restricted cash deposits to fund capital lease obligations; - our ability to capture some of the value from the volatility of the spot tanker market and from market imbalances by utilizing forward freight agreements; - the ability of the counterparties to our derivative contracts to fulfill their contractual obligations; - growth prospects of the LNG shipping sector and including increased competition; - our ability to utilize the recently acquired LNG vessels in a new service offering after the expiry of the current time-charter in April 2009; - the expected impact of International Maritime Organization and other regulations, as well as our expected compliance with such regulations and the cost thereof; - the expected lifespans of our vessels; - the expected impact of heightened environmental and quality concerns of insurance underwriters, regulators and charterers; - the growth of the global economy and global oil demand; - our exemption to tax on our U.S. source international transportation income; - results of our discussions with a customer to adjust the rate under one of our floating production, storage and offloading contracts and the potential of a required write-down of the carrying cost of the vessel and related goodwill; - our ability to competitively pursue new floating production, storage and offloading projects; and - our competitive positions in the shuttle tanker market and in the Aframax and Suezmax tanker market.
+- our future financial condition or results of operations and future revenues and expenses; - tanker market conditions and fundamentals, including the balance of supply and demand in these markets and spot tanker charter rates and oil production; - offshore, liquefied natural gas (or LNG) and liquefied petroleum gas (or LPG) market conditions and fundamentals, including the balance of supply and demand in these markets; - growth prospects of the tanker, offshore, LNG and LPG markets; - our expected benefits of the OMI acquisition; - the sufficiency of our working capital for short-term liquidity requirements; - future capital expenditure commitments and the financing requirements for such commitments; - delivery dates of and financing for newbuildings, and the commencement of service of newbuildings under long-term time-charter contacts; - the adequacy of restricted cash deposits to fund capital lease obligations; - compliance with financing agreements and the expected effect of restrictive covenants in such agreements; - operating expenses, availability of crew and crewing costs, number of off-hire days, drydocking requirements and durations and the adequacy and cost of insurance; - our ability to capture some of the value from the volatility of the spot tanker market and from market imbalances by utilizing forward freight agreements; - the ability of the counterparties to our derivative contracts to fulfill their contractual obligations; - growth prospects of the liquefied natural gas (or LNG) and liquefied petroleum gas (or LPG) shipping sectors; - our ability to maximize the use of our vessels, including the re-deployment or disposition of vessels no longer under long-term contracts; - the cost of, and our ability to comply with, governmental regulations and maritime self-regulatory organization standards applicable to our business; - the impact of future regulatory changes or environmental liabilities; - taxation of our company and of distributions to our stockholders; - the expected life-spans of our vessels; - the expected impact of heightened environmental and quality concerns of insurance underwriters, regulators and charterers; - anticipated funds for liquidity needs and the sufficiency of cash flows; - our hedging activities relating to foreign exchange, interest rate, spot market and bunker fuel risks; - the growth of the global economy and global oil demand; - the recent economic downturn and financial crisis in the global market, including disruptions in the global credit and stock markets and potential negative effects on our customers' ability to charter our vessels and pay for our services; - our exemption to tax on our U.S. source international transportation income; - results of our discussions with a customer to adjust the rate under one of our floating production, storage and offloading contracts and the potential of a required write-down of the carrying cost of the vessel;

+- · our ability to competitively pursue new floating production, storage and offloading projects; and - our competitive positions in our markets; - our business strategy and other plans and objectives for future operations; and - our ability to pay dividends on our common stock.

-Forward-looking statements include, without limitation, any statement that may predict, forecast, indicate or imply future results, performance or achievements, and may contain the words believe, anticipate, expect, estimate, project, will be, will continue, will likely result, or words or phrases of similar meanings.
-These statements involve known and unknown risks and are based upon a number of assumptions and estimates that are inherently subject to significant uncertainties and contingencies, many of which are beyond our control.
+Forward-looking statements involve known and unknown risks and are based upon a number of assumptions and estimates that are inherently subject to significant uncertainties and contingencies, many of which are beyond our control.
 Actual results may differ materially from those expressed or implied by such forward-looking statements.
-Important factors that could cause actual results to differ materially include, but are not limited to, those factors discussed below in Item 3: Key Information-Risk Factors and other factors detailed from time to time in other reports we file with the SEC.
+Important factors that could cause actual results to differ materially include, but are not limited to, those factors discussed below in Item 3: Key Information-Risk Factors and other factors detailed from time to time in other reports we file with the U.S. Securities and Exchange Commission (or SEC).